ivogeorg/ce-learning-progression-004-external-leds-part1/learning-progression-with-la-schema.md

 1. `[<lernact-prac>]`Explain in detail (line by line) what the function in Example 1.1.1 does and why.
 2. `[<lernact-prac>]`Write a function that converts a _binary pattern string_, like `01011001`, to a decimal number (which will be 89 in this case).  _Hint: Sum of powers of the base, with a judicious choice of [string methods](https://www.tutorialspoint.com/typescript/typescript_strings.htm), which can be found under the **Text** bar in the **Advanced** section of the MakeCode menu._
-3. `[<lernact-prac>]`**[Optional challenge, max 10 extra step points]** Write the following functions:
+3. `[<lernact-prac>]`**[Optional challenge, max 10 extra step points]** Write a program with the following functions and types:
-   1. `asUnsigned` to interpret an 8-bit binary pattern string as an unsigned integer and return the decimal equivalent.
+   1. Function `asUnsigned` to interpret an 8-bit binary pattern string as an unsigned integer and return the decimal equivalent.
-   2. `asOnesComp` to interpret an 8-bit binary pattern string as a 1s-complement signed integer and return the decimal equivalent.
+   2. Function `asOnesComp` to interpret an 8-bit binary pattern string as a 1s-complement signed integer and return the decimal equivalent.
-   3. `asTwosComp` to interpret an 8-bit binary pattern string as a 2s-complement signed integer and return the decimal equivalent.
+   3. Function `asTwosComp` to interpret an 8-bit binary pattern string as a 2s-complement signed integer and return the decimal equivalent.
-   4. `asUnsignedAny` to interpret a binary pattern string of arbitrary bit length as an unsigned integer and return the decimal equivalent.
+   4. Function `asUnsignedAny` to interpret a binary pattern string of arbitrary bit length as an unsigned integer and return the decimal equivalent.
-   5. `asOnesCompAny` to interpret a binary pattern string of arbitrary bit length as a 1s-complement signed integer and return the decimal equivalent. _Note: You will need to assume that the bit width is the smallest power of 2 larger or equal to the number of bits in the argument.
+   5. Function `asOnesCompAny` to interpret a binary pattern string of arbitrary bit length as a 1s-complement signed integer and return the decimal equivalent. _Note: You will need to assume that the bit width is the smallest power of 2 larger or equal to the number of bits in the argument.
 You will need to read up on [sign extension](https://en.wikipedia.org/wiki/Sign_extension)._
-   6. `asTwosCompAny` to interpret a binary pattern string of arbitrary bit length as a 2s-complement signed integer and return the decimal equivalent. _See the note above._
+   6. Function `asTwosCompAny` to interpret a binary pattern string of arbitrary bit length as a 2s-complement signed integer and return the decimal equivalent. _See the note above._
+   7. Enumerated type `NumberRep` for the three different representations: `Unsigned`, `OnesComp`, and `TwosComp`.
+   8. Enumerated type `BitWidth` for the two cases of bit width in the above functions: `8` and `Any`.
+   9. Function `interpretBinary (pattern : string, repr : NumberRep, width : BitWidth)` to collect all functions in one.
 4. `[<lernact-prac>]`**[Optional challenge, max 3 extra step points]** Write a function `toScientific` that takes a real number and shows (that is, scrolls) it on the micro:bit screen in decimal scientific notation.

 #### 3. Present